A reflection on Film and Television at Bond

 About the program

-Designed for students who wish to study via a two-semester model, this three-year program means you will study during the January and September semesters of each year only and will complete the degree over three years rather than the usual two.
-This film degree is heavily hands-on and project-based, allowing students to balance creative practice theory with practical production experience, which enables them to explore and develop their individual creativity.
+Designed for international students who wish to study via a two-semester model, this three-year program allows you to study for only two semesters of each year, and you will complete the degree over three-years rather than the usual two.
+The Bachelor of Film and Television is a heavily hands-on and project-based degree, which allows students to balance practical filmmaking production experience with creative practice theory, which enables them to explore and develop their individual creativity and artistic voice.
 Show more

-Designed for students who wish to study via a two-semester model, this three-year program means you will study during the January and September semesters of each year only and will complete the degree over three years rather than the usual two.
-This film degree is heavily hands-on and project-based, allowing students to balance creative practice theory with practical production experience, which enables them to explore and develop their individual creativity.
-The program is focused on the key creative areas of directing, producing, screenwriting, cinematography, editing, sound and production design, and is taught by staff with long careers in the film and television industry.
-Students acquire skills in traditional and emerging production technologies, develop cinema aesthetics, critical faculties and receive insight into the commercial and industrial aspects of the international film and television industry.
+Designed for international students who wish to study via a two-semester model, this three-year program allows you to study for only two semesters of each year, and you will complete the degree over three-years rather than the usual two.
+The Bachelor of Film and Television is a heavily hands-on and project-based degree, which allows students to balance practical filmmaking production experience with creative practice theory, which enables them to explore and develop their individual creativity and artistic voice.
+This comprehensive filmmaking program is focused on visual storytelling through the key creative areas of producing, screenwriting, directing, cinematography, editing, sound design, production design, and television broadcasting.
+Teaching is by staff with long professional careers in the film, television and screen-based industries.
+Students acquire craft skills in modern production techniques, using professional filmmaking equipment and technologies.
+Students develop strong visual aesthetics, and storytelling capabilities, and receive insight into the business and industrial aspects of the international film, television and screen-based industries.
 Show less

 |Program type||Bachelors Degree|